MobilePayDev/MobilePay-Invoice/docs/index.md

 - An example of how to use OpenID connect in C# can be found [here](https://github.com/MobilePayDev/MobilePay-Invoice/tree/master/ClientExamples)
 - You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
 - See the video tutorial here [here](https://developer.mobilepay.dk/products/openid/video)
+- You can read more about the product [here](https://developer.mobilepay.dk/invoice-main/productinfo).
 * * *

 ### OpenID configuration endpoints